jshttp/cookie/README.md

 Cookie accepts `encode` or `decode` options for processing a [cookie-value](https://datatracker.ietf.org/doc/html/rfc6265#section-4.1.1).
 Since the value of a cookie has a limited character set (and must be a simple string), these functions are used to transform values into strings suitable for a cookies value.

-The default `encode` function preserves valid RFC 6265 cookie-octet values and uses the global `encodeURIComponent` otherwise.
+The default `encode` function preserves roundtrip-safe cookie-octet values and uses the global `encodeURIComponent` otherwise.

 The default `decode` function is the global `decodeURIComponent`, wrapped in a `try..catch`.
 If an error is thrown it will return the cookie's original value.
 If you provide your own encode/decode